roge6682/aws-handy-tools/README.md

 # EC2 Tags Management Script

 This Python script is designed to manage tags for Amazon EC2 instances.
-It reads a list of EC2 instance IDs from a file (`host_ids`) and a list of tags from another file (`tags_to_add`).
+It reads a list of EC2 instance IDs from a file (`instance_ids`) and a list of tags from another file (`tags_to_add`).
 The script checks if the instances have existing tags and either updates or adds new tags accordingly.

 ## Requirements